Svatopluk Pluskal

-Svatopluk Pluskal (28 October 1930 – 29 May 2005) was a Czechoslovak footballer and holder of a silver medal from the World Cup in Chile in 1962.
+Svatopluk Pluskal (28 October 1930 – 29 May 2005) was a Czech footballer who played as a defensive midfielder.
+He won a silver medal at the World Cup in Chile in 1962, representing Czechoslovakia.

 Early life

 Svatopluk Pluskal started playing football in his home town, where he played for several clubs.
 With (Baťa Zlín – Svit Gottwaldov) he achieved promotion to the top league.
 He achieved individual success when he was selected for the junior international team.
 He was able to play in most positions, but in Zlín he played mainly as a striker.

 Club career

 In 1951 he moved to Prague where he became an important player for a newly founded army football club (ATK, later called ÚDA and Dukla Prague), for whom he played mainly as a defensive midfielder.
-In almost 16 years with this club, he was 8-time champion of the league but he achieved his most important successes at the club level in the United States.
+In almost 16 years with this club, he was eight-time champion of the league but he achieved his most important successes at the club level in the United States.
 Dukla Praha with Pluskal in its line-up won the "American Cup" (a tournament of teams from football-developed countries) three times in a row in the first half of the 1960s.
 In 1962 Pluskal scored the winning goal in the final against Brazilian team FC America.